- Email retention for Optus, Bigpond, Adam Internet, iPrimus, Dodo, Internode etc

-Users can treat their Gmail accounts as a virtual USB flash drive.
+Users can treat their Gmail accounts as virtual USB flash drives.
 Plenty of storage space and because file storage occurs online, it’s available anywhere.
-No need to carry it around, just sign into your account online and your files will be there!
+No need to carry it around, just sign in to your account online and your files will be there!

 Advantage: More Functions

-Links to your YouTube, News and Calendar accounts.
-Google organise information and by creating a account you will have access to more information that is tailor-made and relevant to you.
+Links to your YouTube, News, and Calendar accounts.
+Google organises information and by creating an account you will have access to more information that is tailor-made and relevant to you.

-Cloud storage means that you can store files online that will be hosted by a third party website.
-File sharing will enable you to allow your friends, family and colleagues access certain files you have uploaded onto your Drive.
+Cloud storage means that you can store files online that will be hosted by a third-party website.
+File sharing will enable you to allow your friends, family, and colleagues to access certain files you have uploaded onto your Drive.
 Furthermore, everybody with access to a file may also be able to edit simultaneously.

 Disadvantage: Password Recovery